-"I am responsible for taking the customer orders by phone.
+"I am responsible for taking the customer orders over the phone.

 I listen carefully, ask for clarification and always confirm the order to make sure I have everything correct.
 In this past year I am the only person in my department who has not made an error on the orders.

 Errors are often costly and frustrate customers.
-It was really satisfying receiving that recognition and I was given a bonus by my supervisor"
+It was really satisfying receiving that recognition from my supervisor"

 When asking employer interview questions about past successes, interviewers particularly want to know about achievements that increased revenues, decreased expenses, solved problems, were innovative or improved a company's reputation.